Yemeni passport: Visa requirements

 In 2016, Yemeni citizens had visa-free or visa-on-arrival access to 38 countries and territories.
 This ranked the Yemeni passport 97th worldwide according to the Visa Restrictions Index.
 However, as of 2019, it has dropped to the 104th spot.

+As of 2025, according to Passport Index, Yemeni citizens have visa-free or visa-on arrival access to 41 countries.